Dehghanni/Teofl/Writing.md

 It is suggested that a thorough and comprehensive survey beconducted ~~carried out~~ to appraise the efficacy/efficiency/effectiveness of this policy.

-It is suggested that an extensive body of research beconducted ~~carried out~~ to ascertain exactly what would happen if ... was ... .
+It is suggested that an extensive body of research beconducted ~~carried out~~ to ascertain exactly what would happen in case ... was ... .

 It would be palpably unwise to draw firm conclusions from the results of a few pieces of research.

 **General:**

+Strict rules = stringent rules

+Irrespective of age

+In light of sth, we do blab blab la

 As pediatricians say, the more the children play video games, the more deteriorated their eyesight becomes.